WSU-kduncan/cs3900-restaurantorders/Agile-MVP-CoreFeatures.md

 ## Risks and Mitigations

 > Identify potential risks associated with MVP development and launch.
 > Suggest strategies for mitigating these risks.

+- **Risk:** Incorrect order entry or tracking due to user error.
+    - **Mitigation:** Implement input validation to ensure orders are entered correctly before being sent to the kitchen.

+- **Risk:** Delays in order updates, leading to slow customer service.
+    - **Mitigation:** Build real-time updates for order status to ensure communication between servers and kitchen staff.

+- **Risk:** Integration challenges with existing POS or accounting systems.
+    - **Mitigation:** Ensure compatibility testing and early API integration for external systems to prevent launch delays.

+- **Risk:** Loss of data due to system failure.
+    - **Mitigation:** Implement regular backups and recovery processes to ensure data is not lost in case of system failure.

 ***